Elliott Bennett: 2013–14 season

 Having played in Norwich's opening Premier League fixture against Everton, Bennett injured his knee ligaments, requiring surgery, ruling him out until 2014.
 He made his return from injury on the final day of the season, replacing Nathan Redmond in the 76th minute of a 2–0 defeat to Arsenal.

 Blackburn Rovers

 On 5 January 2016, Bennett signed for Blackburn Rovers on a 2 1/2-year deal.
 Bennett scored his first Rovers goal on 27 February in a 3–2 victory over Milton Keynes Dons.

 On 5 October 2017, Rovers announced that Bennett had signed a new two-year contract.

 On 16 November 2018, Rovers announced that Bennett had signed a new two-and-a-half-year contract.

 After the departure of Charlie Mulgrew to Wigan on a season-long loan, Blackburn Rovers manager Tony Mowbray announced Elliot Bennett would take over as club captain for the 2019–20 season.

 Shrewsbury Town

 On 17 June 2021, Bennett made the step down to League One, signing for Shrewsbury Town on a one-year deal.
 Bennett signed a contract extension of undisclosed length at the end of the 2021–22 season.
+He was released by the club at the end of the 2022–23 season, but remained with the club for the 2023–24 season.
+He was released by Shrewsbury at the end of the 2023–24 season.